MerakiElysian/ClickCraft/BuildStack.md

 ### 6. **Additional Libraries for Advanced Features**
    - **Pillow (PIL)**: For image handling, Pillow is a go-to for image manipulation within Python.
 It’s especially useful if you want to enable image widgets or backgrounds.
-   - **Matplotlib or Pyplot**: If your GUI builder will support data visualization elements (charts, graphs), embedding Matplotlib plots could be useful.
+   - **Matplotlib or Pyplot**: If  GUI builder will support data visualization elements (charts, graphs), embedding Matplotlib plots could be useful.
-   - **PyInstaller**: For distributing your application as an executable, PyInstaller will bundle your Python application into a standalone .exe or .app file for easier sharing.
+   - **PyInstaller**: For distributing  application as an executable, PyInstaller will bundle  Python application into a standalone .exe or .app file for easier sharing.

 ### 7. **Optional: Web-based Alternatives for Future Development**
-   If you eventually want your GUI builder to be web-accessible, consider these options:
+   If you eventually want  GUI builder to be web-accessible, consider these options:
    - **Electron with Python Backend**: You could create a web-based GUI with Electron, while using Python as the backend for handling code generation.
    - **Flask or Django with a React Frontend**: For a fully web-based version, you could use Flask/Django for the backend, generating code files and serving them as downloadable content.
 React (or Vue) on the frontend can provide a drag-and-drop interface.
 Using **PyScript** might also allow some Python code to run directly in the browser.